stevenaeola/Durham-p5-lib/InAndOut/README.md

 Side Length controls the length of the sides of the outer most triangle.

-Recursion Depth controls the amount of recursion calls every frame.
+Recursion Depth controls the amount of iterations every frame.
 Large values may cause performance to dramatically decrease.

 Colour controls the RGB colour of the outer most triangle as a comma delimited string.
 A single value will be interpreted as greyscale and values above or below 255 or 0 respectively will instead be interpreted as these max or min values.